what taxes do i have to pay when i sell my house Oregon

 You could be eligible for certain tax exemptions and deductions to lower your taxable gain:

-• IRS Home Sale Exemption: If your home was your main residence for at least two out of the last five years, you might qualify for an IRS exemption.
+• IRS Home Sale Exemption: If your home was your main residence for at least two of the last five years, you might qualify for an IRS exemption.

 • Oregon Primary Residence Tax Benefits: As an Oregon resident, you might get unique state-level deductions and exemptions, which can further reduce your taxable amount.